Routing, Siting and Right of Way Acquisition

 Selecting and acquiring the most cost effective, optimally operational, and environmentally and socially compliant site for your new or expanded facility is critical for any project, particular for linear route infrastructure such as high-voltage transmission lines, transportation routes or pipelines.
 Failure to efficiently acquire right of way or to identify environmental risks early in your project can lead to costly rerouting or other delays downstream.

-We provide comprehensive, right-of-way acquisition and GIS-based linear routing services support and program management across the complete life cycle of linear infrastructure.
+We provide comprehensive, turn-key right-of-way acquisition and GIS-based linear routing services support and program management across the complete lifecycle of infrastructure.
 Our integrated team works with you from study area definition and preliminary corridor development, through public outreach and landowner engagement, to final route selection and acquisition as well as construction support and close out.

 We provide total right-of-way acquisition services that manage all aspects of land acquisition, including relocations and eminent domain.
 With expertise and resources available across the U.S. and across disciplines, our integrated team efficiently and effectively addresses landowner concerns throughout the engagement, acquisition and close-out phases, bringing greater cost and schedule certainty to your project.

 We harness the latest digital tools such as GIS-automated routing software to produce first routing deliverables and options within days, not weeks.